ytec-nl/django-mssql/README.rst

 --------------

 	* Django 1.6
-	* Django 1.7 (schema migrations is not fully supported)
+	* Django 1.7 (schema migrations may not be fully supported)

 django-mssql 1.4 supports Django 1.4 and 1.5.